awsdocs/amazon-eks-user-guide/doc_source/s3-csi.md

 You may optionally install Mountpoint for Amazon S3 CSI driver as a self\-managed installation\.
 For instructions on doing a self\-managed installation, see [Installation](https://github.com/awslabs/mountpoint-s3-csi-driver/blob/main/docs/install.md#deploy-driver) on GitHub\.

+**Tolerations**

+Starting from `v1.8.0`, you can configure [taints to tolerate](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) for the CSI driver's Pods by using:
++ `node.tolerations` – to specify custom set of taints to tolerate
++ `node.tolerateAllTaints` – to tolerate all taints

 ------
 #### [ eksctl ]